-The rise of NFTs over recent years has garnered attention from the tech world and artists, celebrities, politicians, and fans.
-For example, former US President Donald Trump recently released a collection of NFTs depicting himself as fantasy characters, reportedly selling for over $4 million.
+The rise of NFTs has garnered attention from the tech world and artists, celebrities, politicians, and fans.
+For example, former US President Donald Trump recently released a collection of NFTs depicting himself as fantasy characters, reportedly selling for over $4 million .

-So what are NFTs exactly, and how can you exploit the opportunity they represent while mitigating the risks associated?
+What are NFTs, and how can you exploit the opportunity they represent while mitigating the associated risks?

 What is an NFT?